-Section 11 Final Reports for Stormwater and Erosion Control Permits
+Section 12 Final Reports for Stormwater and Erosion Control Permits

-Upon completion of the work under a Stormwater and Erosion Control Permit, the Permittee shall submit a report certifying that all Erosion and Sedimentation control devices, elements of the Application, and approved changes and modifications, have been completed in accordance with the conditions of the approved permit.
+Upon completion of the work under a Minor or Major Stormwater and Erosion Control Permit, the Permittee shall submit a report certifying that all Erosion and Sedimentation control devices, elements of the Application, and approved changes and modifications, have been completed in accordance with the conditions of the approved permit.
 Any discrepancies should be noted in the cover letter.
-In addition, the final report for a Major Stormwater and Erosion Control permit shall include certified as-built construction plans from a registered professional engineer (P.E.) or registered professional land surveyor.
-As a condition of plan approval for a Minor Stormwater and Erosion Control project, the Conservation Commission's Designated Agent may require that the final report include certified as-built construction plans from a registered professional engineer (P.E.) or registered professional land surveyor.
+In addition, the final report for Minor and Major Stormwater and Erosion Control permits shall include certified asbuilt construction plans from a registered professional engineer (P.E.) or registered professional land surveyor.

-Section 12 Enforcement
+Section 13 Enforcement